clankur/muGPT/exp_scaling.md

 ### Alignment

-The paper observes that models with unaligned exponents achieve a lower loss, but also come with a caveat: but the exponents do not appear to capture the learning rate scaling behavior as well as the fully-aligned exponents since the power law exponents are not close to zero.
+The paper observes that models with unaligned exponents achieve a lower loss, but also come with a caveat: the exponents do not appear to capture the learning rate scaling behavior as well as the fully-aligned exponents since the power law exponents are not close to zero.
 Everett et al. note that while exponent alignment choices may vary by use case, they conclude that unaligned exponents are generally preferable.
 They support this by stating that they found fully-aligned exponents have higher learning rate sensitivity, poor constant multiplier transfer, and a performance gap between unaligned exponents that only grows with scale.

 As a part of a next round of experiments, I would want to get a better understanding the influence of alignment.
 So far I have only performed parameter scaling with fully aligned exponents, but in future runs I would run experiments to either verify the performance gains observed in the paper or verify their note that the type alignments may matter per use case and narrow down patterns of what they might be.